ehhdang/AMEX-Default-Prediction/README.md

 Our initial results show the M score around 0.94 in the validation set, but scores around 0.70 in the competition using the same training.
 Therefore, validation accuracy is not a true reflection of test accuracy in this setting.

 #### KMEANS

-The Kmeans algorithm separates data into n clusters that minimizes the distance between the data points and the cluster centroids.
-Because our problem is a binary classification, we use Kmeans to divide our post-PCA processed data into two clusters and classify each cluster based on the majority of the votes of the k-nearest neighbors.

 Our Kmeans model has a silhouette score of __0.23__, a Beta-CV value of __0.23__, and a Davies-Boulder index of __2.64__.
 The close-to-zero silhouette score indicates an overlap between the two clusters.
 The small Beta-CV score suggests that the data points within each cluster are close to one another compared to the distance between the cluster means.
 The PCA component visualization shows the non-linear separation between the two classes.
 Being a non-parametric clustering model, KMeans may lack the power to give a finer separation between compliance and default customers.